 Healthcare data silos

 Approximately 97 percent of hospital-generated data sits unused, per the World Economic Forum This is a serious shortcoming, but also presents a huge opportunity, showing how data has the potential to modernize healthcare.
 The main reason is because hospitals have traditionally found management of large, heterogeneous datasets from a variety of sources difficult.
 Even something as simpleThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.